Azure-Samples/service-fabric-dotnet-web-reference-app/README.md

 Using Service Fabric's stateful services, each of these services can maintain its own data, rather than relying a shared monolithic data base.
 This allows each service to scale independently using Service Fabric's stateful partitioning to meet its unique requirements for data capacity and throughput.

 ## Running this sample
-The application is entirely self-contained; there are no dependencies on external services or databases to manage request processing or data persistence.
+The majority of this application is self-contained.
+The only external dependency is to Azure storage for [backup & restore](https://azure.microsoft.com/en-us/documentation/articles/service-fabric-reliable-services-backup-restore/) purposes.
+There are no other dependencies on external services or databases to manage related to request processing or data persistence.
 This makes running the complete application pretty easy:

 1. Open the .sln solution file in Visual Studio 2015.
+2. Edit the Inventory.Service\App.config file to contain the connection details for your Azure storage account.
 2. Press F5 to run.

 This deploys the entire web store application on your local machine.